 “You asked me once where I got my power.”

 “I’ve asked you numerous a time and in many different ways over the years how your tricks work; are you saying something now, Grandpa?
 Are you saying it has something to do with debris?”

 Dudushka smiled and continued his desultory course around the courtyard with his arms wrapped behind him.
 Miranda realised she had made a mistake by shunning him but knew trying to remedy it now would not yield a thing.
 She let him go and thought more deeply about the paper, about the way it spun.
 She had vague recollections of him saying something about weather, natural cycles, geography.
 Yes, perhaps about vortices and whirlwinds.
 She thought then about the whirlwind that carried away the prophet Elijah in his old age.
 And where would he go? she thought.
-“The wind,” came the old verse spontaneously, curiously to mind for her then, at that exact moment, “The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
+“The wind,” came the old verse spontaneously to her then, “The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.”
 Dedushka, she thought, must be born of the Spirit.
 He was an Elijah in his own right, walking up the mountain, into the whirlwind, naked, cloakless, an unanswerable mystery.